conorosully/sentinel2-vegetation-line/README.md

  The data is available under the Creative Commons Attribution 4.0 International license.

 ## Code Files
+- `demo.ipynb` demonstration of the best SimpleCNN model.

 You can find the following files in the src folder:

 - `0_process_rasters.ipynb` Stack Sentinel-2 scenes, Guidance band and vegetation lines so they can be used to create a modelling dataset.